Franz Schubert: Final illness and death

 Schubert died in Vienna, aged 31, on 19 November 1828, at the apartment of his brother Ferdinand.
 The cause of his death was officially diagnosed as typhoid fever, though other theories have been proposed, including the tertiary stage of syphilis.
-Although there are accounts by his friends that indirectly imply that he was syphilitic, the symptoms of his final illness do not correspond with tertiary syphilis.
-Six weeks before his death, he walked 42 miles in three days, ruling out musculoskeletal syphilis.
-In the month of his death, he composed his last work, "Der Hirt Auf Den Felsen", making neurosyphilis unlikely.
-Finally, meningo-vascular syphilis is unlikely because it presents as progressive stroke-like picture, and Schubert had no neurological manifestation until his final delirium, which started only two days before his death.
-This, and the fact that his final illness was characterized by gastrointestinal symptoms (namely vomiting), led Robert L. Rold to argue that his final illness was a gastrointestinal one, like salmonella or indeed typhus.
+Although there are accounts by his friends that indirectly imply that he had contracted syphilis earlier, the symptoms of his final illness do not correspond with tertiary syphilis.
+Six weeks before his death, he walked 68 km (42 miles) in three days, ruling out musculoskeletal syphilis.
+In the months before his death, he composed his last work, "Der Hirt auf dem Felsen", making neurosyphilis unlikely.
+Meningovascular syphilis is also unlikely because it presents a progressive stroke-like picture, and Schubert had no neurological manifestation until his final delirium, which started only two days before his death.
+Lastly, his final illness was characterized by gastrointestinal symptoms (namely vomiting).
+These issues all led Robert L. Rold to argue that (although he believed Schubert had syphilis), the fatal final illness was a gastrointestinal one such as salmonella or indeed typhoid fever.
+Rold also pointed out that when Schubert was in his final illness, his close friend Schober avoided visiting him "out of fear of contagion".
+Yet Schober had known of his earlier possible syphilis and had never avoided Schubert in the past.
 Eva M. Cybulska goes further and says that Schubert's syphilis is a conjecture.
-His multi-system signs and symptoms, she says, could point at a number of different illness such as leukaemia, anaemia, or Hashimoto's thyroiditis, and that many tell-tale signs of syphilis — chancre, mucous plaques, rash on the thorax, pupil abnormality, dysgraphia — were absent.
+His multi-system signs and symptoms, she says, could point at a number of different illness such as leukaemia, anaemia, or Hashimoto's thyroiditis, and that many tell-tale signs of syphilis—chancre, mucous plaques, rash on the thorax, pupil abnormality, dysgraphia—were absent.
 She argues that the syphilis diagnosis originated with Schubert's biographer Otto Deutsch in 1907, based on the aforementioned indirect references by his friends, and uncritically repeated ever since.

-It was near the grave of Beethoven, whom he had admired all his life, that Schubert was buried at his own request, in the village cemetery of Währing on the edge of the Vienna Woods.
+Schubert was buried, at his own request, near the grave of Beethoven, whom he had admired all his life, in the village cemetery of Währing on the edge of the Vienna Woods.
 A year earlier he had served as a torchbearer at Beethoven's funeral.
 In 1872, a memorial to Franz Schubert was erected in Vienna's Stadtpark.
-In 1888, both Schubert's and Beethoven's graves were moved to the Zentralfriedhof where they can now be found next to those of Johann Strauss II and Johannes Brahms.
+In 1888, both Schubert's and Beethoven's graves were moved to the Zentralfriedhof where they are next to the later graves of Johann Strauss II and Johannes Brahms.
 Anton Bruckner was present at both exhumations, and he reached into both coffins and held the revered skulls in his hands.
 The cemetery in Währing was converted into a park in 1925, called the Schubert Park, and his former grave site was marked by a bust.
-His epitaph, written by his friend, the poet Franz Grillparzer, reads: Die Tonkunst begrub hier einen reichen Besitz, aber noch viel schönere Hoffnungen ("The art of music has here interred a precious treasure, but yet far fairer hopes").
+His epitaph, written by his friend the poet Franz Grillparzer, reads: Die Tonkunst begrub hier einen reichen Besitz, aber noch viel schönere Hoffnungen ("The art of music has here interred a precious treasure, but yet far fairer hopes").